IllusorySoftware/UnrealModUnlocker-Public/README.md

 -Added support for a non-standard compiler output found in BioMutant.

--Added Support for a non-standard compiler output found in Kena.
+-Added support for a non-standard compiler output found in Kena.

+-Added support for a non-standard compiler output found in Life Is Strange 2.

 I will add further compatibility for non-standard compiler settings and non-standard compilers to keep this updated with the Unreal Mod Unlocker Basic and pro project as people report issues with comaptibility to me.